nxtreaming/socks-to-http-proxy/README.md

 ## Connection Management

 - `--force-close` (default: true): Forces `Connection: close` on forwarded HTTP (non-CONNECT) requests.
 This has been the historical default; the flag simply makes it configurable.
 It favors stability and resource predictability over maximum throughput.
-- `--idle-timeout` (default: 540s): Applies to CONNECT tunnels.
-The idle timer resets on traffic; when no bytes flow in either direction for the timeout window, the tunnel is closed.
+- `--idle-timeout` (default: 540s): Applies to both CONNECT tunnels and normal HTTP requests.
+  - CONNECT: idle timer resets on traffic; when no bytes flow in either direction for the timeout window, the tunnel is closed.
+  - HTTP (non-CONNECT): acts as a per-request timeout; when exceeded, the upstream connection is aborted and a 504 Gateway Timeout is returned.
 - `--conn-per-ip` (default: 500): Enforces a per-client IP cap.
 New connections beyond the cap are immediately closed on accept.

 Recommendations: